rails/webpacker/docs/webpack.md

 ### Coffeescript 2

-Out of the box webpacker supports coffeescript 1, but here is how can use Coffeescript 2 too:
+Out of the box webpacker supports coffeescript 1, but here is how you can use Coffeescript 2:

 ```
 yarn add coffeescript@2.0.1